vpdn/pb/README.md

 pb screenshot.png
 pb document.pdf
 cat config.json | pb
-# Upload an entire directory (structure is preserved under a shared prefix)
+# Upload files in a directory (top level only)
 pb ./static-site
+# Upload a directory recursively (structure is preserved under a shared prefix)
+pb ./static-site --recursive

 # List all your files
 pb --list